English / Language Arts

 Yes, this sounds like a lot.
 Be assured: it doesn't just sound like a lot, it is a lot.
 That's why you set and keep goals.
 You don't have to teach ten language arts topics a day.
 Most of the skills represent means, not ends.
 The end of language arts study is the acquisition of good communication skills; the means to that acquisition include phonics, spelling, composition, and so on.

 Phonics is a means to deciphering words; grammar provides the rules for clear writing; a large vocabulary increases a student's ability to understand and relay information effectively.
 Don't forget the big picture: language arts translates directly into communication skills.
-If your student is steadily aquiring the tools needed to communicate well, you're on the right track.
+If your student is steadily acquiring the tools needed to communicate well, you're on the right track.
 If not, set some goals.

 Well, set some goals even if you're on the right track.
 Does your child understand the rules of grammar but still can't spell?
 Devote extra time to spelling and vocabulary.
 Are there gaps in her knowledge of sentence-construction?
 Focus on composition for awhile.
 Does he excel at each of the language arts?
 Press him further and have him study rhetoric.